 To access all of the colors, as shown in my example, you need to click the down-arrow next to the Fill Color button in the Home > Font group.

 To apply the same fill color to subsequent cells, you can just click the Fill Color button (without clicking the down-arrow).
-Excel remembers the color you used is retained until you select a different color or close the program.
+Excel remembers the color you used until you choose a different color or close the program.

 Like fill color, borders add visual cues to the purpose of your data.
 I typically use borders to separate totals in the bottom row of my worksheet from the detailed revenue figures above – but you can use borders to emphasize or separate any type of data.

 To apply a border, select a range of cells, click the down-arrow next to the Borders button in the Home > Font group, and select the border style you want.

 In this example, I have added a Bottom Border to A7:G7.